 University of Hawaii – Life Sciences Building.
 Co-leader of the Nossaman team that advised the University on its first design-build project, a 45,000-square-foot structure currently under construction on the Manoa Campus as the new home for the College of Natural Sciences’ biology, microbiology and botany departments, as well as the Pacific Biosciences Research Center and the Biological Electron Microscope Facility serving 60 campus labs.
 Services included review of the procurement package and providing an initial draft of the design-build contract, as well as conducting a statutory compliance review.
-The state-of-the art facility is anticipated to open in fall 2019.
+The state-of-the art facility is anticipated to open in spring 2020.

 Texas Department of Transportation – North Tarrant Express Segments 1 & 2W.
 Leader of the legal team that advised on the pre-development agreement for the North Tarrant Express Project and a toll concession agreement for the first phase, designed to dramatically improve mobility in the growing Dallas/Fort Worth region.
 Segments 1 & 2W comprise a 13-mile, $2.05 billion piece of the larger $5.1 billion North Tarrant Express P3 – a project that will fix existing highway infrastructure and double existing road capacity with a combination of general purpose lanes, continuous frontage roads and managed toll lanes along a 36-mile corridor in Dallas and Tarrant counties.
 The toll lanes use dynamic pricing to keep traffic moving at 50 mph.
 Nossaman helped negotiate a 52-year DBFOM concession agreement with a Cintra/Meridiam consortium to complete Segments 1 & 2W and a pre-development agreement to develop plans and concession agreements for additional segments.
 Financing includes $573 million in public funds, $426 million in developer equity, a $650 million TIFIA loan and $400 million in PABs.
 The segments, along I-820 and SH 121/183, opened in October 2014 – six months ahead of schedule.
 The project captured several awards including Infrastructure Journal’s Global Transport Deal of the Year in 2009, P3 Co-Project of the Year from the American Road and Transportation Builders Association in 2010, and Best of the Best in the Highway/Bridge category from Engineering News-Record in 2016.
 In 2017, the project was awarded the Infrastructure Award from the National Council for Public-Private Partnerships.
 Christine advised TxDOT regarding procurement issues, drafted the concession agreement and a pre-development agreement for additional project segments, and assisted with negotiations and commercial and financial close.
 She is currently advising TxDOT on ongoing contract administration issues.